 This is a 15-day trip leading to the base of Mt.
 Everest, also known as ‘Sagarmatha’ in Nepali and ‘Chomolungma’ in Tibetan.
 It is well-known among trekkers as the best place to be.

-Trekking to Everest is not a mere hike, it is a journey to the highest base camp on earth with the majestic view of the Himalayan vista and diverse Himalayan vegetation, and Sherpa culture.
+Trekking to Everest Base Camp is not a mere hike; it is a journey to the highest base camp on earth with the majestic view of the Himalayan vista, diverse Himalayan vegetation, and Sherpa culture.

 The entire high Himalayan region, which includes the Everest Region, is one of the oldest settlements of the Sherpa people, who are also known as the people of the Himalayas.

-Everest region carries an important abode for different wild animals and birds which are found in high altitudes, making them rare living creatures.
+The Everest region carries an important abode for different wild animals and birds, which are found in high altitudes, making them rare living creatures.

 Thanks to Tenzing Norgay Sherpa and Sir Edmund Hillary for their journey to the summit in 1953 AD, which made this region known to people around the world.
-Now, for many, it’s once in a lifetime experience and they wish to visit this region.
+Now, for many, it’s a once-in-a-lifetime experience, and they wish to visit this region.

-Everest region is one of the spiritual lands on earth mainly influenced by Buddhism, hanging praying flags, praying wheels and the beating of monastic drums and pipes by the lama further purifies the region, which can be seen and heard from a far distance.
+The Everest region is one of the spiritual lands on earth, mainly influenced by Buddhism, hanging prayer flags, prayer wheels, and the beating of monastic drums and pipes by the lama, which further purifies the region, which can be seen and heard from a far distance.

 This 15-day Everest trek starts with a sightseeing tour in the Kathmandu valley.
 This tour is an ample opportunity for trekkers to learn about the history and culture of Nepal.